KateySt/chat_telegram_gpt_tinder/README.md

 4. **Run the Application:**
    - Open the project in IntelliJ IDEA, add necessary dependencies, and run the bot.
    - The bot will now be live on Telegram, ready to respond to user commands and conversations.

-## Future Enhancements

-- Add database support for persisting user profiles and chat history.
-- Expand the bot’s conversation capabilities to include multi-language support.
-- Add more dynamic and personalized messaging features for dating interactions.